This Poet's Corner

 Similes and Symbols

-It was a hot day that day at The Battery.
+It was a hot day at The Battery.

 Mother of Exiles reminding us